albertshay888/Deals-SMS-App/README.md

 #Work in Progress
-1) SMS Twilio functionality when price change
+1) SMS Twilio functionality when deals change